bguelk/WED025_Demonstrator/Tutorial3.md

 ```
 - save the file

 Now the configuration needs to be recompiled.
 Go to:
-`cd *yournemodirectory*`
+`cd <YOURNEMODIRECTORY>`
 and compile NEMO by:
 `./makenemo -m ifort_SPIRIT -r WED025_dem2 -n WED025_dem2 -j 8`

 To validate if the modification is now in the code go to the WORK in WED025_dem2
 `cd cfgs/WED025_dem2/WORK`
 and open the icbthm.f90 and find the added lines.

 If the compilation failed, have a look at the routine provided along with the demonstrator.